Oodles of Noodles Recipe

 - 3/4 teaspoon salt

-- 6 Eggland's Best Eggs, beaten
+- 6 eggs, beaten

-- In a small bowl, combine 3-1/4 cups flour and salt.
+- 1. In a small bowl, combine 3-1/4 cups flour and salt.
 Make a well in the center.
 Pour eggs into well.
 Stir together, forming a dough.
 Turn dough onto a floured surface; knead for 3-4 minutes or until smooth, adding remaining flour if necessary.

-- To cook, fill a Dutch oven three-fourths full with water.
+- 3. To cook, fill a Dutch oven three-fourths full with water.
 Bring to a boil.
 Add noodles; cook for 9-12 minutes or until tender.
 Drain.
 Yield: 9 servings.

 Editor’s Note: After drying, noodles may be stored in the freezer for up to 2 months if desired.
 Using waxed paper, store noodles in layers in an airtight container.
 Frozen noodles are ready to cook.

 3/4 cup: 212 calories, 4g fat (1g saturated fat), 141mg cholesterol, 244mg sodium, 35g carbohydrate (1g sugars, 1g fiber), 9g protein.